MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ✔️ Yes

-Defines the explicit [JSON schema](https://code.visualstudio.com/Docs/languages/json#_json-schemas-and-settings) used to validate the configuration file.
+Each configuration file begins with a `$schema` property, specifying the [JSON schema](https://code.visualstudio.com/Docs/languages/json#_json-schemas-and-settings) for validation.

 #### Format